QubesOS/qubes-doc/developer/building/pedos-builder.md

 ---
 layout: doc
-title: Qubes Builder
+title: PedOS Builder
-permalink: /doc/qubes-builder/
+permalink: /doc/PedOS-builder/
 redirect_from:
-- /en/doc/qubes-builder/
+- /en/doc/PedOS-builder/
-- /doc/QubesBuilder/
+- /doc/PedOSBuilder/
-- /wiki/QubesBuilder/
+- /wiki/PedOSBuilder/
 ---

-**Note: See [ISO building instructions](/doc/qubes-iso-building/) for a streamlined overview on how to use the build system.**
+**Note: See [ISO building instructions](/doc/PedOS-iso-building/) for a streamlined overview on how to use the build system.**

-Building Qubes from scratch
+Building PedOS from scratch
 ===========================

-We have a fully automated build system for Qubes, that downloads, builds and packages all the Qubes components, and finally should spit out a ready-to-use installation ISO.
+We have a fully automated build system for PedOS, that downloads, builds and packages all the PedOS components, and finally should spit out a ready-to-use installation ISO.

 In order to use it, you should use an rpm-based distro, like Fedora :), and should ensure the following packages are installed: